Setting Up a Single-Member LLC

 Step 2: Get a registered agent for your SMLLC

-No matter where you’re starting a business, you’ll need a registered agent, known in some states as a resident agent or agent for service of process.
+In nearly every state, you’ll need a registered agent, known in some states as a resident agent or agent for service of process.
 A registered agent is an individual or a company that accepts official legal and state communications on behalf of a business.
 This includes any legal correspondence about lawsuits (called “service of process”), official state notices, and more.

-To be a registered agent, typically a person must be at least 18 and have a physical address (not a P.O. box) within the state where the business is located.
+To be a registered agent, typically, a person must be at least 18 and have a physical address (not a P.O. box) within the state where the business is located.
 They also have to be present at that address during all regular business hours.
 Because of that, many SMLLC owners choose to appoint someone else as their agent or use a registered agent service like ours.

 Step 3: File SMLLC founding documents